How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 Track the Right Metrics

 Watch impressions, average position, and click-through rate together.
 Rising impressions with flat clicks usually means your titles or meta descriptions need work.
-Falling positions across a topic cluster suggest a competitor has published something stronger.
+Falling positions across a cluster suggest a competitor has published something stronger.

 Common Mistakes That Hold Rankings Back

 Three patterns repeatedly limit growth.
-First, publishing without intent research, writing articles that target keywords nobody actually searches with buying intent.
+First, publishing without intent research, writing articles that target keywords nobody searches with buying intent.
 Second, ignoring internal linking, leaving high-authority pages disconnected from the products they should support.
 Third, treating SEO as a one-time project rather than a continuous practice.
+Rankings are not a finish line: algorithms update, competitors publish, and search behavior shifts, so stores that maintain visibility treat content as inventory worth maintaining.

 Next Steps